xgi/houdoku-website/docs/extensions/extension-settings.md

 sidebar_position: 0
 ---

+import { TabText } from "@site/src/components/TabText";

 # Extension Settings

 Some extensions, such as MangaDex, have their own settings.

-To view settings for an installed extension, go to the `Extensions` tab and find the installed extension on the list.
+To view settings for an installed extension, go to the <TabText name='extensions'/> tab and find the installed extension on the list.
 If the extension has its own settings, there will be a gear icon in the far right column.
 Click this gear to open the settings modal.